Warning: quite a long post. Skipping it might bring consequences that are as bad as skipping your vocab lessons.

 5. Finding your own speed on Wanikani

-Observation: If you have yet to know what a script is, don’t worry.
-Chapter 7 explains it to you.
+Observation: If you don’t know what a script is, don’t worry.
+I explain it in chapter 7 of this Guide

-Before starting making plans about how fast it’ll take you to reach level 60, I always recommend just focusing on turning Wanikani into a habit first.
+Before starting making plans about how long it’ll take you to reach level 60, I always recommend just focusing on making Wanikani into a habit first.
 You might think this is not necessary, but skip 1 day and you’ll have twice as much work to do the following day.
 Then instead of being a hobby, Wanikani becomes an annoyance.
 We don’t want that, do we?

-Even for those that ambition to go maximum speed, taking your time to figure things out is important in my opinion.
-You could achieve the first 30 levels at maximum speed, but if you burn out after that, everything will be in vain.
-There are numerous cases like that around the community.
-Don’t get me wrong though!
+Even for those that aim to go at maximum speed, taking your time to figure things out is important.
+Achieving the first 30 levels at maximum speed and burning out after that doesn’t seem much better than taking 2 or 3 extra days per level and steadily climbing until level 60, right?
+There are numerous cases like the first one around the community.
 Life shows up once in a while to give us an extremely hard time.
 I get it.
 Everyone has their own priorities in life.
-However, I’m sure no one wants to give up, right?
-This is why it’s important to settle down for a while, feel the wave and see how everything goes.
-Focus on getting WK into your daily routine until level 10 or so.
+However, I’m sure no one wants to give up!
+That is why it’s important to settle down for a while, feel the wave, and see how everything goes.
+Focus on getting WK into your daily routine until level 8 or so.
 Once there, you’ll be able to better figure out your pace and therefore define your goals.

-Enough of depressing talk, let me give you the real sauce now.
+Enough of boring talk, let me give you the real sauce now.

 The normal levels are all the ones left and represent most of your WK journey (41 levels total).

-If you’ve read the Guide, you’ll know that “guruing” radicals from x level will unlock the lessons of kanji from that same level, which then will lead you to “guru” those kanji and unlock vocabulary from this same x level.
+If you’ve read How Do I Get More Lessons? you’ll know that “guruing” radicals from x level will unlock the lessons of kanji from that same level, which then will lead you to “guru” those kanji and unlock vocabulary from this same x level.
 In order to level up, it’s necessary to have “guru’d” 90% of kanji from a certain level at least once.

 This is where the difference between fast levels and normal levels is.
 Fast levels are levels that unlock more than 90% of kanji right after you reach that same level.
 There are no two parts.
 All the radical and 90%+ of kanji lessons can be done after leveling up.
 This is why you can do them in half the time.
 Be careful however, fast levels are just as intense as normal ones.
 Just because you can do them in half the time doesn’t mean that you should.